 2. Screening and Cooking:

-Screening and cooking is the second process of manufacturing bagasse tableware.
-Sugarcane pulp is taken for initial screening.
-In this process, the quality of sugarcane fiber is inspected.
+Screening and cooking are the second processes of manufacturing bagasse tableware.
+Sugarcane pulp is taken for initial screening, which inspects the quality of sugarcane fibre.
+Bagasse is cooked further to increase the tenacity and resistivity of pulp fibres.

 3. Molding the pulp:

-In the following process, sugarcane bagasse pulp is diluted in advanced molding equipment.
+In the following process, sugarcane bagasse pulp is diluted in advanced moulding equipment.
 During this phase, the wet embryos of different products are created.
-The molding machines shape the bagasse pulp into the required form.
+The moulding machines shape the bagasse pulp into the required form.
+After that, the semi-wet bagasse pulp is processed in vacuum dehydration to dehydrate and remove excess water content.

 4. Pressing the pulp:

-Just like pressing wood pulp in making paper, sugarcane pulp is pressed into eco-positive dinnerware.
-In this phase, the dehydrated pulp is pressed in different molds of bagasse flatware under high temperature and pressure.
+Like wood pulp is pressed to make paper, sugarcane pulp is pressed into eco-positive dinnerware.
+In this phase, the dehydrated pulp is pressed in different moulds of bagasse flatware under high temperature and pressure.
+The high-temperature pressing ensures the resilience and durability of the semi-finished product.

 5. Trimming and Shaping: